component/drop/Readme.md

 ### File

-  Dropping files results in `File` objects with the following properties:
+  Dropping files results in `File` objects with the following properties.
+When file(s) are uploaded via dropping a directory the `.entry` property is populated which allows you to reference `item.entry.fullPath`.

   - `kind` "file"
   - `lastModifiedDate`
   - `name` filename
   - `size` file size
   - `type` mime type
+  - `entry` `FileEntry` object

 ### Item